guinetn/browserLocalHomepage/assets/chapters/dotnet/dotnetcore/depency_injection_ioc.md

 ## IOC - inversion of control

+Pattern of decoupling the actual instance returned

 A way to apply the Dependency Inversion Principle, mechanism that allows your higher-level components to depend on abstraction rather than the concrete implementation of lower-level components.
 Hollywood Principle.
 This name comes from the Hollywood cinema industry, where, after an audition for an actor role, usually the director says, don't call us, we'll call you.

 Using DI, we are inverting the control of object creation from a dependent object to an injector/caller which will take care of creating the instance.

+Rather than the client determining what is instantiated, as it does when explicitly invoking the constructor with the new operator, dependency injection determines what will be returned.
+Dependency injection registers an association between the type requested by the client (generally an interface) and the type that will be returned.
+Furthermore, dependency injection generally determines the lifetime of the type returned, specifically, whether there will be a single instance shared between all requests for the type, a new instance for every request, or something in between.

 public interface IAddress
 {